Undertone0809/P3G/CONTRIBUTING.md

 1. Add any changes you want
 1. Add tests for the new changes
 1. Edit documentation if you have changed something significant
-1. Run `make formatting` to format your changes.
+1. Run `make format` to format your changes.
 1. Run `make lint` to ensure that types, security and docstrings are okay.

 ## Other help